awsdocs/amazon-ecs-developer-guide/doc_source/docker-basics.md

    The task definition is registered in the `hello-world` family as defined in the JSON file\.

-**To run a task with the `hello-world` task definition** **Important**
+**To run a task with the `hello-task-definition` task definition** **Important**
 Before you can run tasks in Amazon ECS, you need to launch container instances into a default cluster\.
 For more information about how to set up and launch container instances, see [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) and [Getting Started with Amazon ECS using Fargate](ECS_GetStarted.md)\.
-+ Use the following AWS CLI command to run a task with the `hello-world` task definition\.
++ Use the following AWS CLI command to run a task with the `hello-task-definition` task definition\.

   ```
-  aws ecs run-task --task-definition hello-world
+  aws ecs run-task --task-definition hello-task-definition
   ```